nes-lab/shepherd/software/test_timesync/Readme_D_analysis.md

 Some context and final words:
 - BBB takes ~ 300 ns to get kernel time. performance looks fine considering the age of the platform
 - BBAI takes ~ 40 ns to get kernel time. the random spikes are still unexplained.
-It could be caused by one of several register-write-locks.
-The SOC has several co-processors that share the same bus.
+It could be caused by register-write-locks.
+The SOC has several coprocessors that share the same bus (linux shows 2ß rProc).
+Also the system is missing a RT-Kernel.
 - CM4 was overclocked to match BB-Ai, so it also takes ~ 40 ns to get kernel time. jitter looks best of these three systems

 ## Sync Performance

 In numbers:
-- Δ_q1 = 99%-Quantile - 1%-Quantile
+- `Δ_q1 = 99%-Quantile - 1%-Quantile`
-- Δ_max = Max - Min
+- `Δ_max = Max - Min`

 ```
                         name  Δ_q1 [ns]  Δ_max [ns]